mrjloswald/Lesson-Plans/Magnetic Poetry/slides.md

 # Provocation 2

-Here I'd hope things like having to reference multiple arrays or having to develop a 2D array approach
+Here I'd hope things like having to reference multiple arrays or having to develop a 2D array approach emerge.
+I'd continue to project and watch the pseudocode develop.

 ---

 # Provocation 3

-### What would a be a more natural way to code the solution (speculate)
+### What would a be a more natural way to code the solution (speculate)?

 ---